Datto Disaster Recovery guide

 File restore (Volume level restore)

 You can perform a local file restore from a recovery point of a protected machine or NAS share.
-To do so, see the article File Restore With SIRIS.
-If you need to restore a file from an iSCSI share, perform an iSCSI Restore.
+To do so, see the article Performing a local File Restore.
+If you need to restore a file from an iSCSI share, see Creating an iSCSI Restore.

 If your Datto appliance is inaccessible or not functioning, you can perform a file restore from the Datto Cloud.
-See the article Cloud File Restore From Recovery Launchpad.
+See the article, Performing an offsite File Restore.

 Direct Restore Utility (Volume level restore)